 APM vs. Observability

-APM (Application Performance Monitoring) and Observability are two closely related concepts in the field of application monitoring.
+APM and observability are two closely related concepts in the field of application monitoring.
 While they share some similarities, they also have distinct characteristics.
-In this section, we will explore the differences between APM and Observability.
+In this section, we will explore the differences between APM and observability.

 APMObservability